apache/openwhisk-website/faq.md

 ### Which offerings are available?

-OpenWhisk is available – currently as experimental offering – for IBM Bluemix that can be found [here](https://ibm.biz/Bd4cuB) as well as open-source offering that can be found [here](https://ibm.biz/Bd4jBU).
+OpenWhisk is available – currently as experimental offering – for IBM Bluemix that can be found [here](https://console.ng.bluemix.net/openwhisk/) as well as open-source offering that can be found [here](https://github.com/openwhisk/openwhisk).

-### Why wouldn’t I just get the corresponding open-source code OpenWhisk is build on and run it myself?
-What added value does IBM Bluemix provide?

-One of the key values of our offering for IBM Bluemix is that there is no infrastructure to stand up and maintain even though OpenWhisk does of course need servers & databases behind the scenes to execute the containers that run your code to make developers’ experience serverless.

-### When will OpenWhisk for IBM Bluemix be beta/GA?

-Our current focus is building a vibrant a community to make OpenWhisk a success.
-Exact timelines (for beta/GA) are not yet available, but we will updated as soon as possible.

-### Is OpenWhisk for IBM Bluemix able to scale and performant to support enterprise apps?

-Even though OpenWhisk is still experimental we have extensively tested the performance to ensure that we delight all of our users already on day one with a system that scales according to the demand of their applications.
-There are safe guards build into the system so that one users’ demand does not adversely impact others.

-### Which support is provided with OpenWhisk particularly for mobile back-ends and front-ends?

-Currently we provide an [iOS SDK](https://ibm.biz/Bd4jBN) to help to build your mobile front-ends as well as Swift support to help to build your mobile back-ends.

-### Which IBM Bluemix services is OpenWhisk best paired with?

-Initially we support the integration with some of the Watson cognitive services, the Weather service, Cloudant as well as with Slack and Git.

 ### Can I enable my own services for OpenWhisk?

 Absolutely, we even encourage you to do so.
-Packages represent the concept allowing you to enable your own services; learn more [here](https://ibm.biz/Bd4jBt).
+Packages represent the concept allowing you to enable your own services; learn more [here](https://github.com/openwhisk/openwhisk/blob/master/docs/packages.md).

 ### Which programming languages/runtimes does OpenWhisk support?